visalnaqvi/backend-for-hospital/README.md

 Hosting: [https://backend-for-hospital.onrender.com](https://backend-for-hospital.onrender.com)

+### Available user:

+sign in to `/api/doctor/login` using:

+{
+userId:doctor1,
+password:password
+}

+you will get a JWT token in return use that token in auth header for accessing differnet APIs

 # Note that first request made to the server will take upto 15-20 sec to respond as using free server so because to inactivity sever shuts down

 ## first request will always take upto 15-20 sec to repond